Childcare support for students

 If students are having problems claiming Universal Credit, they can contact the confidential Citizens Advice Help to Claim service.

-If a student is eligible for Universal Credit, or if they are in receipt of certain other means-tested benefits or tax credits, they may be eligible to receive one or both instalments of the £650 Cost of Living Payment.
+If a student gets Universal Credit, or if they are in receipt of certain other means-tested benefits or tax credits, they may be eligible to receive any or all of three instalments of Cost of Living Payment totalling £900 in 2023/24.

-Students entitled to certain non-means-tested disability benefits (as of 25 May 2022) may also be eligible to receive a one-off £150 Disability Cost of Living Payment.
+Students getting certain non-means-tested disability benefits such as Personal Independence Payment may also be eligible to receive a one-off £150 Disability Cost of Living Payment in summer 2023.

 See the Commons Library casework article Childcare support for students for information on free childcare entitlements and tax-free childcare for which students may qualify.

-The Commons Library briefing Student support for undergraduates across the UK sets out the amount of financial support undergraduates from each UK nation might receive.
+The Commons Library briefing Student support for undergraduates across the UK sets out the amount of financial support undergraduates from each part of the UK might receive.

-The webpage Research on the increasing cost of living and inflation collates all House of Commons Library publications on the rising cost of living in the UK, including causes of inflation, the effect on households, and Government support.
+The webpage Research on the increasing cost of living and inflation collates all Commons Library publications on the rising cost of living in the UK, including causes of inflation, the effect on households, and government support.

 The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
 Read our briefing for information about sources of legal advice and help.